TheCarlosAlfaro/faction/README.md

 ## ToDo

-[]Initialize a git repository and push to github
+- [x] Initialize a git repository and push to github
+- [ ] Install NextJS
+- [ ] Initialize NPM
+- [ ] Start figuring out how to make appointments